solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

 Using the tracking report (which is a paid feature, just to let you know), you can determine easily which variation has performed the better.
 But even without the tracking, you can determine how much replies you received and then conclude which variation you should focus on.

-If you are interested in A/B testing, just have a look at this in-depth tutorial on [how to A/B test in Gmail](/blog/how-to-ab-test-gmail).
+If you are interested in A/B testing, have a look at this in-depth tutorial on [how to A/B test in Gmail](/blog/how-to-ab-test-gmail).

 <div class="blogpost-endnote">
   <p>This article was written by Corentin Brossault, <a href="https://mailmeteor.com">Mailmeteor</a>'s co-founder.
 Mailmeteor is a simple & privacy-focused emailing software.
 Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
 Give us a try and let us know what you think!</p>